-Different-sized homes may impose different energy costs.
-However, there are some surefire ways to cut those costs.
+Different-sized homes, of course, come with energy costs.
+However, there are some surefire ways to cut those costs no matter your square footage.
 According to Energy Star, there are a number of ways to cut back on your energy costs while still heating and cooling efficiently:

-- Change your air filter regularly: By changing your air filter every month during the heavy-use months (winter and summer), you could not only help the air circulate easier, but also avoid expensive maintenance issues, including early system failure.
+- Change your air filter regularly: By changing your air filter every month during the heavy-use months (winter and summer), you could not only improve air circulation, but also avoid expensive maintenance issues, including early system failure.

 - Tune up your HVAC annually: Regularly tuning up your HVAC equipment could be compared to tuning up your car to improve your gas mileage.
-If you get a yearly tune-up, you could improve the efficiency of your heating and cooling system, thus helping it to not work as hard to do its job.
+If you get a yearly tune-up, you could improve the efficiency of your heating and cooling system, which means it doesn’t have to work as hard to do its job.